 Social Issues and Alcoholism

 As social drinking increases, the number of drinks may increase.
 The individual may develop a tolerance to the alcohol and find that it takes more and more alcohol to achieve the same effect.
-Other factors that may come into play include the person’s gender, their age and weight, and their history of drug and alcohol abuse.
+Other factors may come into play with social issues and alcoholism, including the person’s gender, their age and weight, and their history of drug and alcohol abuse.
 Before they know it, a person can be totally consumed by the need for alcohol.

 They may find that they cannot “function” without it.
 They may choose alcohol over their obligations with friends and family members; they may miss work frequently or miss project deadlines as a result of their alcoholism.
 The alcoholic may find that they have alienated friends and family, lost a promotion opportunity at work, or may face legal issues as a result of their alcoholism.
 The alcoholic has alienated everything and everyone they know and love in order to consume alcohol.
 They have become obsessed to the point that they no longer have any control over their impulses.
 The alcoholism consumes them and overwhelms them—nothing else is as important as getting their next “fix.”
 At this point, a family or loved ones may stage an intervention in order to help the individual find treatment for their addiction.